shubhammuke/Secure-Copy-App-Universal/README.md

-# 🚀 MacOS to Linux Servers SCP
+# 🚀 From Any OS to Linux Servers SCP

 <div align="center">